sefischery/MScProject2021/README.md

 - In the left menu, press messages.

 All message send from that device will be located here, and can be decode with a hex decoder.

+## NB-IoT
+This section will contain information about NarrowBand-Internet of Things.
+### Azure

+In the rdp Azure machine, open a terminal and type:

+nc -klvu 9889

+The number '9889' is the port and the 'nc' is a netcat command.

+### SODAQ Sara SFF Board
+It is important to open a socket before trying to send data to the endpoint.
+This is done by using the AT command:

+AT+USOCR=17

+Don't remember to close the socket when the communication is done.
+This done by this command:

+AT+USOCL=0

+When a socket is succesfully created, the following command can be used to send data via the protocol UDP.

+AT+USOST=0,"ip",port,message length,"message"

+And concrete example:

+AT+USOST=0,"52.169.123.25",9889,4,"Yes!"